behdad88/behdad/README.md

 # Greetings!
-I am Behdad Karimi, a Data and Business Analyst based in Shiraz, Iran.
+I am Behdad, a Data and Business Analyst based in Shiraz, Iran.

 I am currently available and looking for a new position in my field.
 I am looking forward for new challenges and a place where I can hone my skills and challenge myself.